 The iconic Star Ferry plies back between Central and Tsim Sha Tsui and a ride on this tourist attraction will cost you a measly HK$3.40 for the upper deck and give you spectacular harbour views of the city to boot.

 Wednesday night at the Happy Valley Races is a favoured Hong Kong pastime.
 It costs just HK$10 to get in and see the spectacle of race fans watching world-class horse racing against a backdrop of skyscrapers.

 New to Hong Kong?
-Join our mailing list and stay in the loop about what’s happening!
+Get our Newsletter and stay in the loop about what’s happening!